-1. All general projects exhibits will be judged in advance of the Pulaski County Community Fair.
-Each 4-H member should try to be present when his/her exhibit is judged.

-2. All entries must have been made following the 2023 fair or not exhibited before.

-3. General project check-out will be on Wednesday, July 3rd.
-Exhibits may not be taken prior to release except through special written permission from the 4-H Extension Educator.

-4. All posters, notebooks, and display boards must include a reference list indicating where information was obtained, giving credit to the original author, to complete the 4-H member's exhibit.
+- 1. All general projects exhibits will be judged in advance of the Pulaski County 4-H & Community Fair.
+Each 4-H member should try to be present when his/her exhibit is judged. - 2.
+All entries must have been made following the 2024 fair or not exhibited before. - 3.
+General project check-out will be on Wednesday, July 2nd.
+Exhibits may not be taken prior to release except through special written permission from the 4-H Extension Educator. - 4.
+All posters, notebooks, and display boards must include a reference list indicating where information was obtained, giving credit to the original author, to complete the 4-H member's exhibit.
 This reference list should/might include web site links, people and professionals interviewed, books, magazines, etc. It is recommended this reference list be attached to the back of a poster or display board, be the last page of a notebook, or included as part of the display visible to the public.
-A judge is not to discredit an exhibit for the manner in which references are listed.

-5. For personal safety concerns, notebooks exhibited should only contain name, county, grade, level and club, and no personally identifiable information such as mailing address or phone number.

-6. Contact the Extension Office for additional resources and activities that are available for many projects.
-Indiana 4-H Project Manuals are not required to be completed however may be an informative resource for many projects and may be purchased at the Extension Office.
+A judge is not to discredit an exhibit for the manner in which references are listed. - 5.
+For personal safety concerns, notebooks exhibited should only contain name, county, grade, level and club, and no personally identifiable information such as mailing address or phone number. - 6.
+Contact the Extension Office for additional resources and activities that are available for many projects.
 Additional resources and videos may also be available for some projects at https://extension.purdue.edu/4h/Pages/projects.aspx.